EighteenZi/rocksdb_wiki/Open-Projects.md

 ## RocksDB on hierarchical storage

 RocksDB is usually run on two-level storage setup: RAM + SSD or RAM + HDD, where RAM is volatile and SSD, and HDD are non-volatile storage.
 There are interesting design choices of how to split data between the two storage.
 For example, RAM could be used solely as a cache for blocks, or it could preload all the indexes and filters, or given partitioned index/filters only preload the top-level to the RAM.
 The design choice become much more interesting when we have a multi-layer hierarchy of storage devices: RAM + NVM + SSD + HDD (or any combination of them) each with different storage characteristics.
 What is the optimal way to split data among the hierarchy.

+## Time series DBs

+How we can optimize RocksDB based on the particular characteristics of time series databases?
+For example can we do better encoding of keys knowing that they are integers in ascending order?
+Can we do better encoding of values knowing that they are floating point numbers with high correlation between adjacent numbers?
+What is an optimal compaction strategy given the patterns of data distribution in a time series DB?
+Do such data show different characteristics in different levels of the LSM tree and we can we leverage such information for more efficient data layout for each level? etc.